system-er/Godot3DInterpreter/README.md

 and the procedure will write 42 to Godot-output.

 If you want interpreterprograms, type LOAD and you can load one of the example-programs in the interpreterprograms-directory.
 You can write with your editor others and load them with load.

+# Commands commander (lowercase allowed):
+LOAD - If you want interpreterprograms, type LOAD and you can load one of the example-programs in the interpreterprograms-directory.
+You can write with your editor others and load them with load.
+HELP - print helpmessages
+QUIT - quit program

 # Commands 3D (lowercase allowed):